pulzze/autoflow-documentation/docs/ids/action-array-first/tooltip.md

-This Action returns the first element in Array or default if Array is empty.
+Returns the first element in an array